Knightwalker/EducationV2/02-my-guides/Kubernetes.md

   │   └── posts-depl.yaml  # Additional YAML definitions for the Posts deployment.
 ```

-First create a pod config.
-Write the following YALM configuration in **posts.yaml**.
+**Step 1:** Create a pod config.
+Write the following .yaml configuration in **posts.yaml**.
 Identation is very important, it should be 2 spaces, so 1 tab should also be 2 spaces.
 ```yaml
 apiVersion: v1        # k8s is extensible, we can add in our own custom objects.
 This specifies the set of objects we want k8s to look at.
 kind: Pod             # Type of object we want to create